 Plantar Fasciitis and Heel Spurs

-Plantar fasciitis is an annoying, often stubborn, inflammation of the plantar fascia, the fibrous band of connective tissues that stretches along the bottom of your foot.
-This band connects your heel bone to the ball of your foot.
+Plantar fasciitis is an inflammation of the plantar fascia, which is basically a fancy name for the stretchy, fibrous band that plays foot-connector linking your heel bone to the ball of your foot.

 Additional resource – Guide to big toe pain from running

 Causes Of Heel Spurs In Runners